-Teresa J. Dumire joined Kay Casto & Chaney in August of 2001, and is a Member in the firm's Morgantown office where her practice encompasses all areas of civil litigation with a focus on construction law and insurance defense litigation.
-She is a member of the firm's Alternative Dispute Resolution, Employment Law, Construction Law, Insurance and Litigation Practice Groups.
+Teresa J. Dumire joined Kay Casto & Chaney in August of 2001, and is the Managing Member of the firm's Morgantown office.
+Her practice is focused on construction litigation, insurance law, and the defense of personal injury and wrongful death claims.

 In 1996, Ms. Dumire received her bachelor's degree in Philosophy and Political Science from West Virginia University, graduating summa cum laude, as an Honors Graduate, and became a member of Phi Beta Kappa.
 In 1999, she received her J.D. degree from WVU College of Law.
 While in law school, Ms. Dumire was a member of the Moot Court Board from 1998 to 1999.